I’ve never been a person that enjoys sitting down for too long – I get bored incredibly fast.

 Instead, I try to eek out every minute of every day and you’ll usually find me puttering around the house working on projects, playing my guitar or beating the hell outta my drums until it’s time to go to bed.

 One of the things I really love doing while puttering around is taking care of my 50 or so houseplants.
-I find it incredibly relaxing and rewarding, especially if I can bring a sick or pest-infested plant back to health.
+I find it incredibly relaxing and rewarding, especially when making little green plant babies!

 MAKIN’ BABIES ALL DAY